huoyuxi/S2AFL/README.md

-# S2AFL Artifact: Semantics-Driven Protocol Fuzzing Framework
+# S2AFL: LLM-Enhanced Fuzzing via Integrating CodeSemantics and Protocol Syntax

 **S2AFL** is a protocol fuzzer guided by large language models (LLMs), designed to enhance vulnerability discovery in network protocol implementations.
 It is built on top of [AFLNet](https://github.com/aflnet/aflnet) , [ChatAFL)](https://github.com/ChatAFLndss/ChatAFL)and [ProFuzzBench](https://github.com/profuzzbench/profuzzbench), with semantic-aware enhancements that address long-standing limitations in seed diversity, structure-awareness, and boundary constraint handling.